neumont-gamedev/neumont-gamedev.github.io/_posts/GameDev-CPP/2024-07-05-gamedev-cpp-fmod.md

 + You can download this file if needed:
 [test.wav](../../assets/downloads/test.wav)

-+ In main() add the following code to create the audio system (place where systems are created):
++ In main() add the following code to create the audio system (place where the engine systems are created):
 ```
 	// create audio system
 	FMOD::System* audio;